awsdocs/amazon-redshift-management-guide/doc_source/working-with-clusters.md

 **Note**
  Although the console displays this information in one field, it is two parameters in the Amazon Redshift API: `ClusterVersion` and `ClusterRevisionNumber`\.
 For more information, go to [Cluster](http://docs.aws.amazon.com/redshift/latest/APIReference/API_Cluster.html) in the *Amazon Redshift API Reference*\.

 Amazon Redshift provides a setting, **Allow Version Upgrade**, to specify whether to automatically upgrade the Amazon Redshift engine in your cluster if a new version of the engine becomes available\.
-This setting does not affect the database version upgrades, which are applied during the maintenance window that you specify for your cluster\.
+This setting doesn't affect the database version upgrades, which are applied during the maintenance window that you specify for your cluster\.
 Amazon Redshift engine upgrades are *major version upgrades*, and Amazon Redshift database upgrades are *minor version upgrades*\.
 You can disable automatic version upgrades for major versions only\.
 For more information about maintenance windows for minor version upgrades, see [Maintenance Windows](#rs-maintenance-windows)\.

 ## Clusters and Nodes in Amazon Redshift<a name="rs-about-clusters-and-nodes"></a>